Weekend 1: September 23rd – 24th

 Visit our Country Store

-If you can’t make Ciderfest, our renowned Country Store is open year round!
+If you can’t make Ciderfest, our renowned Country Store is open year-round!
 Stop by for great gifts and gift baskets.
-You’ll find old-fashioned charm, hospitality and fresh cider and cider donuts available every day.
+You’ll find old-fashioned charm, hospitality, and fresh cider and donuts available daily.

-Crafters are invited to bring their wares to our 42nd Annual Ciderfest being held on September 26th & 27th and October 3rd & 4th.
-Last year the event drew more than 20,000 people during each two-day weekend.
+Crafters are invited to bring wares to our 45th Annual Ciderfest held on September 23rd & 24th and September 30th & October 1st.
+Last year, the event drew more than 20,000 people during each two-day weekend.

 Space is limited.
 Preference is given to handmade arts & crafts.
-Commercial booths may be slotted if space is available at the last minute and at LCM discretion.
+Commercial booths may be slotted if available at the last minute and at LCM's discretion.